nishanths/zoom.js/README.md

 ### Examples

-The following TypeScript program makes all existing `<img>` elements on the page zoomable when the image is clicked.
+The following TypeScript program makes all existing `<img>` elements on the page zoomable.
+Images are zoomed when they are clicked.

 ```ts
 import { zoom } from "@nishanths/zoom.js"